biasedbit/BBHTTP/README.md

 ## License

-Hotpotato is licensed under the Apache Software License version 2.0
+BBHTTP is licensed under the Apache Software License version 2.0

 ## Get in touch